awsdocs/aws-cloudtrail-user-guide/doc_source/logging-insights-events-with-cloudtrail.md

 # Logging Insights events for trails<a name="logging-insights-events-with-cloudtrail"></a>

-AWS CloudTrail Insights helps AWS users identify and respond to unusual activity associated with `write` API calls by continuously analyzing CloudTrail management events\.

-Insights events are logged when CloudTrail detects unusual `write` management API activity in your account\.
+AWS CloudTrail Insights helps AWS users identify and respond to unusual activity associated with API calls and API error rates by continuously analyzing CloudTrail management events\.
+CloudTrail Insights analyzes your normal patterns of API call volume and API error rates, also called the *baseline*, and generates Insights events when the call volume or error rates are outside normal patterns\.
+Insights events on API call volume are generated for `write` management APIs, and Insights events on API error rate are generated for both `read` and `write` management APIs\.

+**Note**
+To log Insights events on API call volume, the trail must log `write` management events\.
+To log Insights events on API error rate, the trail must log `read` or `write` management events\.

 If you have CloudTrail Insights enabled and CloudTrail detects unusual activity, Insights events are delivered to the destination S3 bucket for your trail\.
 You can also see the type of insight and the incident time period when you view Insights events on the CloudTrail console\.
 Unlike other types of events captured in a CloudTrail trail, Insights events are logged only when CloudTrail detects changes in your account's API usage that differ significantly from the account's typical usage patterns\.

-CloudTrail Insights continuously monitors CloudTrail `write` management events, and uses mathematical models to determine the normal levels of API event and error rate activity for an account\.
+CloudTrail Insights continuously monitors CloudTrail management events, and uses mathematical models to determine the normal levels of API event and error rate activity for an account\.
 CloudTrail Insights identifies behavior that is outside normal patterns, generates Insights events, and delivers those events to a `/CloudTrail-Insight` folder in the chosen destination S3 bucket for your trail\.
 You can also access and view Insights events in the AWS Management Console for CloudTrail\.
 For more information about how to access and view Insights events in the console and by using the AWS CLI, see [Viewing CloudTrail Insights events](view-insights-events.md) in this guide\.

 By default, trails log management events and don't include data events or Insights events\.
 Additional charges apply for data and Insights events\.
 For more information, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.